subhanjandas/User-Occupation-and-Movies-Ratings-Data-Exploration-using-Apache-Hive/README.md

-# User, Occupation and Movies, Ratings Data Exploration using Hive
+# User, Occupation and Movies, Ratings Data Exploration using Apache Hive

 ## Introduction
 In this project, the objective was to analyze the "User, Occupation, Movies, and Ratings" dataset using Apache Hive.
 The data was processed and analyzed using Hive's SQL-like query language and MapReduce framework, making it easier to handle large datasets.
 The focus of the analysis was to provide a comprehensive breakdown of the data and uncover key insights into user preferences and trends.